Jarre-ing experiences

 Revolutions (1988)

 Revolutions is something of a retread of Rendez-Vous.
 The concept this time is social, political, and technological revolutions.
-This seems like a rich starting point, and the album certainly tries to cover a lot of ground.
-The sound is a much more developed this time, with arguably the best percussion patterns (and sounds) of Jarre’s career.
+This is a decent premise with lots of ideas to explore, and the album certainly tries to cover a lot of ground.
+The production is much more developed this time, with arguably the best percussion patterns (and sounds) of Jarre’s career.

-But the rest of the album… ugh.
-The nadir is September, a tribute to an ANC activist assassinated in Paris in 1988.
+But the rest of the album… oh boy.
+The absolute nadir is September, a tribute to an ANC activist assassinated in Paris in 1988.
 The tribute idea is of course perfectly decent, but the tune is so sugary (and features a children’s choir, ffs) it’s impossible to take.

 Embarrassing music video